This article was originally published on 05/08/2019 and was reviewed and updated accordingly on the above date.

 This is when you can issue a breach notice in your state:

-- Western Australia - If your tenant falls more than one day behind in rent, you can issue a breach notice for non-payment of rent (form 21), giving them 14 days to catch up on payments.
+- Western Australia - If your tenant falls more than one day behind in rent, you can issue a breach notice for non-payment of rent (form 21), giving them 14 days to catch up in payments.

 - South Australia - If your tenant falls more than 14 days behind in rent, you can issue a notice to tenant to remedy breach of agreement (form 2), giving them seven days to catch up in payments.
+NOTE: If the tenant is unable to pay rent due to the implications of COVID-19, a moratorium on evictions remains in place until 31 May 2021.
+Here you will find more information.

-- Northern Territory - If your tenant falls more than 14 days behind in rent, you can issue a notice to remedy unpaid rent (form RT03), giving them seven days to catch up on payments.
+- Northern Territory - If your tenant falls more than 14 days behind in rent, you can issue a notice to remedy unpaid rent (form RT03), giving them seven days to catch up in payments.

 What should I include on a breach notice?